miketabb33/michaels-articles/articles/oauth.md

 Client Secret: The application's password.

 #### Authorization Code Flow
 Similar to Implicit flow, expect, the access token is delivered in the back channel.
-The authorization server does not send the access token in the redirect url, instead, it sends a 1 time use Authorization Code with a short expiration time.
+The authorization server does not send the access token in the redirect URL, instead, it sends a first time use Authorization Code with a short expiration time.
 Next, the application verifies the Authorization Code with the authentication server through the back channel, by using the Client Secret.
-In exchange, the authorization server sends the access token to the application.
-However, mobile and SPA apps can’t be deployed with a Client Secret…  This is where PKCE comes in.
+In exchange, the authorization server sends the access token to the application, however, mobile and SPA apps can’t be deployed with a Client Secret.
+This is where PKCE comes in.
 (Proof Key for Code Exchange).

 1. The Authentication Server makes a unique secret for each request, to be used when the Application redeems the Authorization Code.
 2. PKCE alone does not prevent someone from imitating a client app, all the information is public.